 One can never be too cautious and prepared when it comes to protecting their family and home.
-Installing home security measures is one the best ways to protect your home against intruders.
+Installing a security system is one the best ways to protect your home against intruders.

 With so many layers of protection available out there, it can be difficult to know exactly what you need.
 One commonly overlooked security measure is glass break detectors.

-Simply put, glass break detectors are security devices that sound an alarm when glass is broken and are a critical piece of your home’s security system.
+Simply put, glass break detectors are security devices that sound an alarm when glass is broken and are a critical piece of a home or business security system.

 Unlike door or window contacts that detect when an entryway is opened on your home, glass break detectors will sound the alarm if there is any break in the glass.